zaferyildiiz/order_product_with_docker/README.md

 Artisan Commands / Artisan Komutları
 You can use Laravel's Artisan commands through Sail like this:

 ./vendor/bin/sail artisan [command]

 For example, to run the tinker shell:

 ./vendor/bin/sail artisan tinker

 Composer Commands / Composer Komutları

 To install Composer packages, you can use:

 ./vendor/bin/sail composer require [package-name]

 Logs / Loglar

 To view the logs of your application:

 ./vendor/bin/sail logs

 Docker Management / Docker Yönetimi

 Start the containers: ./vendor/bin/sail up -d

 Stop the containers: ./vendor/bin/sail down

 Stop and remove volumes (clean reset): ./vendor/bin/sail down --volumes

 Troubleshooting / Sorun Giderme

-If you encounter any issues with Docker containers, you can check logs or restart the containers:
+If you encounter any issues with Docker containers, you can check logs or restart the containers

 ./vendor/bin/sail logs

 ./vendor/bin/sail restart

 For any errors related to the database, try running migrations again:

 ./vendor/bin/sail artisan migrate:refresh

 License / Lisans